Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan of Action.md

 The [[New Vision and Plan]] is attached to a rigorous strategy and plan of action.

-[[The Lionsberg Strategy and Plan - Summary]]  is summarized here at a high level.
+[[The Lionsberg Strategy and Plan - Summary]] summarizes it at a high level.

 The high level plan is broken down into short term quarterly plans targeting [[Milestones]], which inform rapidly iterating weekly cycles.